gitlabhq/gitlabhq/doc/administration/gitlab-geo/README.md

 instance, than a normal setup.

-There are two main things you need to do in order to have one or more GitLab Geo instances:
+There are two main things you need to do in order to have one or more GitLab Geo instances.
+Follow the steps below in the order that they appear:

 1. The very first step you need to take, is [setup a database replication](database.md) in `master <-> slave` topology
-1. Then you have to [configure GitLab](configuration.md) and set the primary and secondary nodes
+1. Then, you have to [configure GitLab](configuration.md) and set the primary and secondary nodes

-Follow the above steps in that order.
+After you set up the database replication and configure the GitLab Geo nodes, there are a few things to consider:

+1. When you create a new project in the primary node, the Git repository will appear in the secondary after the first `git push`
+1. To fetch from the secondary node, a separate remote URL must be set in your Git repository locally

 ## Current limitations

+- The secondary node cannot be used for browsing
 - You cannot push code to secondary nodes
 - Git LFS is not supported yet
 - Git Annex is not supported yet